$5,960 pp (USD)

 Day 9

-After breakfast, you will go for an early morning wildlife safari game drive in this park.
-Queen Elizabeth National Park’s diverse ecosystem of grassy plains, tropical forests, rivers, swamps, lakes, and volcanic craters is home to an incredible abundance of wildlife.
+After breakfast, set out on an early morning game drive in Queen Elizabeth National Park.
+The park's diverse ecosystem, comprising grassy plains, tropical forests, rivers, swamps, lakes, and volcanic craters supports an incredible abundance of wildlife.
+With the towering Rwenzori Mountains 5,109m (16,762ft) as a backdrop, you may encounter lions, leopards, giant forest hogs, Cape buffalo, elephants, defassa waterbuck, Uganda kob, topi and bushbuck.

-This launch cruise offers great opportunities for photography, bird watching, and game viewing.
-The prolific bird life is colorful and stupendous with more than 600 different species.
+The launch cruise also provides excellent opportunities for photography, birdwatching and game viewing.
+The birdlife here is both colorful and prolific, with more than 600 recorded species.

 - Main Destination: